 - a.
-Determine the cost function matrices for the three different cases. - b.
-In Matlab, calculate the three different resulting controllers, calculate the resulting closed loop poles and do step responses.
-Make sure that there is no static error in the step responses! - 8.6 Consider the double integrator a.
-Design an LQ-controller $u(t) = -Lx(t) + L_r r(t)$ that minimizes the criterion with
+Determine the cost function for the three different cases. - b.
+Assume that we want to add reference following, i.e. $u(t) = L_r r(t) Lx(t)$ .
+In Matlab, calculate the three different resulting controllers, calculate the resulting closed loop poles and do step responses from r to $x_2$ and from r to u.
+Make sure that there is no static error! - 8.6 Consider the double integrator a.
+Design by hand an LQ-controller u(t) = -Lx(t) that minimizes the criterion with